RAGECOOP/docs/index.md

     }
     ```
 6. Now you can have some fun by using the [API](API/RageCoop.Server.Scripting.API.html) instance, please refer to the [GitHub repo](https://github.com/RAGECOOP/GTAV-RESOURCES) for more examples.
-7. For convenience, you can create a symlink in `ServerRoot/Resources/Server/NiceGuy.MyFirstResource` targeting your output folder:
+7. You can create a symlink in `ServerRoot/Resources/Server/NiceGuy.MyFirstResource` targeting your output folder:
     ```
     mklink /d ServerRoot/Resources/Server/NiceGuy.MyFirstResource C:/MyRepos/NiceGuy.MyFirstResource/bin/Debug
     ```